Matthew Broderick biography

 Date of Birth: March 21, 1962

 "I don't have time to be happy," this New York native once said.
-But it would seem he has a lot to be happy about.
+But it would seem Matthew Broderick has a lot to be happy about now.
 He's married to actress Sarah Jessica Parker, he's well respected within his community and he's got a healthy career -- so healthy in fact that he earned $5 million to portray the titular character in the live action version of Inspector Gadget and $100,000 per week while appearing on Broadway in The Producers.

-Although his father, James, was an actor and his mother, Patricia, was a playwright, Broderick says, "At times I wanted to be a fireman, a baseball player and a veterinarian, but never an actor.
+Although his father, James Broderick, was a famous actor who'd starred on the hit TV series Family and his mother, Patricia, was a playwright, Matthew said, "At times I wanted to be a fireman, a baseball player and a veterinarian, but never an actor.
 Actually, between the time I was 3 until I was 13, acting was the last thing I ever wanted to do."

-He went on some renown on the New York stage, winning his first Tony Award for Brighton Beach Memoirs—he won his second in 1995 for playing J. Pierrepont Finch in the Broadway version of How to Succeed in Business Without Really Trying in which he co-starred with his wife.
+He went on to earn renown on the New York stage, winning his first Tony Award for Brighton Beach Memoirs—he won his second in 1995 for playing J. Pierrepont Finch in the Broadway version of How to Succeed in Business Without Really Trying, co-starring alongside his wife.

-Broderick almost kept a then-hungry and out of work Canadian from finding employment when he was offered the Michael J. Fox role in the sitcom Family Ties.
-He was originally chosen to play Alex on that show but passed on the offer because his father was dying of cancer.
+Matthew almost kept a then-hungry and out-of-work Canadian from finding employment when he was offered Alex P. Keaton on the sitcom Family Ties, the role that eventually went to Michael J. Fox.
+Matthew passed on the offer because his father was dying of cancer.

-But perhaps for an entire other generation, Broderick is going to be forever remembered as the adult Simba, the character who he gave voice to in The Lion King .
+But perhaps for an entire other generation, Matthew is going to be forever remembered as the adult Simba, the character whom he gave voice to in The Lion King .

 On October 28, 2002, his wife gave birth to their son, James Wilke Broderick, named for his father.
 Their twin daughters, Marion Loretta Elwell and Tabitha Hodge, were born in 2009.

-Broderick reprised his character from the hit Broadway show The Producers in the 2005 feature film version, followed by a co-starring role in Deck the Halls (2006) opposite Danny DeVito.
-Matthew continues to work both on stage and onscreen, in movies such as Tower Heist (2011), alongside Ben Stiller.
+Matthew reprised his character from the hit Broadway show The Producers in the 2005 feature film version, followed by a co-starring role in Deck the Halls (2006) opposite Danny DeVito.
+He continues to work both on stage and onscreen, in movies such as Tower Heist (2011), alongside Ben Stiller.

 Matthew Broderick Filmography